WebOfTrustInfo/rwot6-santabarbara/draft-documents/Identity Hub Attestation Handling.md

 ## 2 Example Use Cases

-We use examples here to give guidance/suggestions for how attestations can be used with real world examples.
-The overall use case is a person, Alice who registers for College using that a process that includes using an attestation she possesses to prove she has received some required immunizations.
+We use examples here to give guidance/suggestions for how attestations can be used with real-world examples.
+The overall use case is a person, Alice, who registers for College using a process that includes using an attestation she possesses to prove she has received some required immunizations.
 After graduation, Alice requests an attestation from the College that she has graduated, and presents that attestation to her professional profile on a professional network.

 #### Agents

 We use the term “User Agent” (UA) to refer to an app on a smartphone or other device that has access to DID-linked keys and the power to do things on behalf of a DID owner (Alice).
 This could also be referred to as a digital wallet.
 Similarly, we use the term “Enterprise Agent” (EA) to refer to the comparable component representing an Organization – e.g. a College or professional network.
-A UA and EA are conceptually the same, but while the UA is likely a personal device (laptop, tablet, phone), an EA is likely a service that processes requests based on business rules and data held in back end systems.
+A UA and EA are conceptually the same, but while the UA is likely a personal device (laptop, tablet, phone), an EA is likely a service that processes requests based on business rules and data held in back-end systems.
 Note that an EA might need input from a specific member of the organization to complete the processing of a request.
 In that case, the EA might contact that user through that person’s User Agent (although there are many other possibilities).

 #### Sites